belledms/target-retail-accelerator/create-a-directory-inside-here-with-your-entry/magic-crosshair/README.md

 ##Description

-**TL;DR** (aka _Executive Summary_): Crosshair is similar to the "Magic 8-Balls" toys of many folk's childhoods (and even adulthoods): you ask a question, shake the 8-Ball, turn it over an get your answer.
+**TL;DR** (aka _Executive Summary_): **Crosshair is an intelligent and customizable mobile search filter for the Target catalog.** Crosshair is similar to the "Magic 8-Balls" toys of many folk's childhoods (and even adulthoods): you ask a question, shake the 8-Ball, turn it over an get your answer.
 Quick.
 Easy.
 Amusing.
 Instead of using a plastic toy, Crosshair uses the Target API, a clever UI, search filtering, and the motion sensing capabilities of smartphones, to deliver relevant and surprising results.

 ###Example Use Case